ocaml/RFCs/rfcs/modular_io.md

 ### Compatibility

-The current type of channels could retain its interface, for retro-compatibility, in addition to the new interface which exposes `consume` and `fill_buf`, but implement `input`, in the general case, as follows (adapted from [tiny httpd](https://github.com/c-cube/tiny_httpd/blob/3ac5510e2d5dfcdf448a03a99c0c178b73afeabd/src/Tiny_httpd.ml#L146)):
+The current type of channels could retain its interface, for backward compatibility, in addition to the new interface which exposes `consume` and `fill_buf`, but implement `input`, in the general case, as follows (adapted from [tiny httpd](https://github.com/c-cube/tiny_httpd/blob/3ac5510e2d5dfcdf448a03a99c0c178b73afeabd/src/Tiny_httpd.ml#L146)):